CAPNR

 About Cayson Acquisition Corp Right

-https://www.caysonspac.comCayson Acquisition Corp. operates as a blank check company.
-It engages in the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
-The company was founded on May 27, 2024 and is headquartered in New York, NY.
+https://www.caysonspac.comCayson Acquisition Corp. functions as a special purpose acquisition company (SPAC), established with the primary goal of completing a business combination.
+This could involve a merger, asset acquisition, stock exchange, reorganization, or another similar transaction with one or more existing enterprises.
+The company was founded on May 27, 2024, and its headquarters are located in New York, NY.

 Income Statement